reidmorrison/symmetric-encryption/docs/cli.md

     symmetric-encryption --decrypt large_file.csv.enc | tail

-Generate a random password and display its encrypted form:
+Generate a random password and display its encrypted form for use in config files, etc.:

     symmetric-encryption --new-password